daily-co/daily-python/docs/src/usage.rst

     Daily.select_custom_audio_device("my-audio-device")

 The next step is to tell our client that we will be using our device `my-audio-device` as the microphone.
-In order to do this we will use the inputs
+In order to do this, we will use the :func:`daily.CallClient.inputs` method:
-API:

 .. code-block:: python